Menu

 3. Content is king

 Content is king...or is it?
 Content should be a huge part of your SEO strategy.
 However, it’s not the be all and end all.
 You need to undertake keyword research to ensure your content will rank.
-You also need to ensure you correctly optimise your content, as this can also affect your SEO efforts.
+You also need to ensure you correctly optimize your content, as this can also affect your SEO efforts.

 You then need to make sure you are spending enough time on promotion of your content.
 After all, if no one knows your content is there, they aren’t going to read it, and you’re wasting your time producing it.
 Make sure you’re sharing on your social media networks, and make it easy for others to do so by including social media buttons in your blog posts.
 It’s also worthwhile undertaking outreach to promote your blog and see if you can publish guest posts to increase your authority.